 Supporting the deployment of the Social Registry and protecting the most vulnerable populations from shocks

-Through this project, the World Bank is supporting the Government of Mauritania in the deployment and management of the Social Registry, the TEKAVOUL social transfer programme, and its shock responsive social safety net programme, ELMAOUNA.
-The Social Registry aims to identify the 200,000 poorest households in Mauritania and support the targeting process of social programmes, such as the TEKAVOUL programme.
-The latter supports the poorest households on a regular basis with cash transfers and social sensibilisation sessions.
-The ELMAOUNA programme is implemented by the Food Security Commission (CSA) since 2017 to enable poor households to cope with shocks, particularly droughts.
+Through this project, the World Bank is supporting the Mauritania government in the deployment of the national Social Registry, the TEKAVOUL social transfer program, and its shock-responsive social safety net program, ELMAOUNA, to reach households suffering from food insecurity during the lean season.
+The TEKAVOUL program supports the poorest households on a regular and sustainable basis with cash transfers and social promotion sessions.
+The ELMAOUNA program has been implemented by the Food Security Commission (CSA) since 2017 to enable households to cope with shocks that affect their well-being, in particular droughts.